Kotlin/KEEP/proposals/KEEP-0462-rich-errors.md

 fun Int.bar(): String | Error3

 fun chainOpenUnion() {
-    foo()|.bar() // Compilation error: `Error3` might already be included in `*`
+    foo()|.bar() // warning: `Error3` might already be included in `*`
     foo()|.toString() // Ok, `toString` does not introduce new errors }
 ```

 Since `*` represents an arbitrary future error, the compiler cannot determine whether newly introduced errors are distinct from those already included in the open union.
-As a result, chaining is only allowed for operations that do not introduce additional errors.
+As a result, only chaining with operations that do not introduce additional errors is free of the warning.

 #### Operator `!!`